 - No hair loss

-Signs of skin diseases in dogs include:
+Signs of dog skin problems include:

 - Bad skin odor

 - Crusty, thick patches of skin or scabs

 IMPORTANT: Remember, there are more than 160 different skin disorders in dogs, and many of them cause itching!
 See your pet’s veterinarian for a diagnosis.

 The Importance of Nutrition in Treating Dog Skin Conditions

 Fortunately, there are natural treatments you can pursue for dog itchy skin relief, and it starts with nutrition.

 A dog’s diet is often overlooked, but almost every breed of dog has food sensitivities, either due to genetics or the fact that many dogs are fed the same food for months or even years, with no variety in ingredients or alternative sources of nutrition.

 Skin lesions or itching along with red and inflamed ears and possibly diarrhea, are classic signs of food allergies.
 A dull, coarse ‘staring’ coat and / or oily, smelly skin are hallmarks of a poor quality diet being fed.